cperbost/datalab/content/home/demo.md

 weight = 15  # Order that this section will appear.

 title = "DataLab"
-subtitle = "A place of Innovation and Collaboration"
+subtitle = "A place of Innovation and Collaboration for the Common good"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.